dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/runtime-environment.md

 :::

 1. Build you base image
-2. Specify this base image tag in you GitHub or GitLab workflow, or using the `dagster-cloud` CLI:
+2. Specify this base image tag in your GitHub workflow, or using the `dagster-cloud` CLI:
     <Tabs groupId="method">
     <TabItem value="GitHub" label="GitHub">
     In your `.github/workflows/deploy.yml` file, add the `SERVERLESS_BASE_IMAGE_TAG` environment variable and set it to the tag printed out in the previous step: